jbridges-olioapps/minesweeper/instructions.md

 - Manage local game state
 - Provide `placeMine` function for placing mines
 - Provide `revealCell` function for revealing cells
+- Provide `toggleFlag` function for flagging cells (unlimited per turn, any phase, private to player)
 - Handle turn phase transitions (place_mine → reveal_cell → next player's turn)
 - Handle turn switching logic after reveal phase completes
 - Evaluate win/loss conditions after each reveal
 - Clean up subscriptions on unmount

+**Flag Behavior:**

+- Flags can be placed/removed unlimited times during your turn
+- Flags work in BOTH phases (place_mine and reveal_cell)
+- Flagging does not consume your turn or advance the phase
+- Flags are private - only visible to the player who placed them (via `flagPlacedBy` field)
+- Only restriction: must be your turn and game must be active

 ### 13. Game Management Hook